TRL-RMF/website/src/content/lift-integration.md

 RMF commands each door by publishing a DoorRequest.msg every 1 second on an AWS topic which the server subscribes to.
 This topic is the same for all doors.
 The contents of the message is shown in figure 17.
-It contains the time of publication, requester ID (unique for each requester, in case multiple agents need to command the lift), name of the door (to specify which door is to be actuated), and requested mode (whether to request to open or close).

 >![](./../images/door_request.png)
 >
-F>igure 17: DoorRequest.msg contents.
+>Figure 17: DoorRequest.msg contents.

-# Exception Scenarios
+# 5. Exception Scenarios

 The following subsections explore all possible exception cases for lift and doors and their respective recovery behaviours.
 The application is